There is a slight difference between configuring the HC-06 and the HC-05 modules

 In the configuration screen,

-• Type in the correct COM port number (obtained from step 10j)
+- Type in the correct COM port number (obtained from step 10i above)

-When the connection is successfully made, the LED on the Bluetooth module will stop blinking and will stay on, and the PuTTy terminal will open.
+When the connection is successfully made, the LED on the Bluetooth module will either stay on or do a double flash, and the PuTTy terminal will open.

 Observe the LED on the Arduino to see that it is responding correctly.